smcclab/nime25/review.md

 ### If the paper is great, do I need to submit a detailed review?

 Yes!
 Authors depend on feedback, and explaining why you thought something was great is as important as a less positive critique.
 It's vitally important to justify **what** is great about a submission and **why** so that a meta-reviewer can use this information to justify acceptance.

-Unfortunately, very short positive reviews can harm authors where they are outweighed in the process by exhaustive critiques.
-If you like a paper, please articulate exactly why it should be accepted.

 ### What happens if the paper content is valuable, but the writing isn’t good?